braze-inc/braze-docs/_docs/_hidden/private_betas/canvas_triggered_iams.md

 A user can trigger two in-app messages within your Canvas at the same time.
 When this happens, Braze will adhere to the following priority order to determine which in-app message is displayed.

-Drag different Canvas steps to reorder their priority for the Canvas.
+Select **Set exact priority** and drag different Canvas steps to reorder their priority for the Canvas.
 By default, steps earlier in a Canvas variant will display before later steps.
+After your steps are in your preferred order of prioritization, select **Apply sort**.

 ![]({% image_buster /assets/img_archive/canvas_priority2.png %}){: style="max-width:85%"}